NordicPlayground/Nordic-Thingy52-mesh-demo/README.md

 To run the demo, you can use the precompiled firmware, so use Segger Embedded Studio to compile the firmware by self.

 To compile the demo firmware and run the demo, please follow the steps:
-1. Download and extract the Nordic Thingy:52 SDK and extract it.
+1. Download and extract the Nordic Thingy:52 SDK and extract it, run the setup_sdk.bat.
 2. Download Nordic nRF5 SDK for Mesh v0.10. and etract it under Thingy:52 SDK, rename the directory from "nrf5_SDK_for_Mesh_v0.10.1-Alpha_src" to "mesh_sdk".
 3. Download and place the Thingy_node, Thingy_bridge under Thingy:52 SDK, and place simple_thingy under mesh_sdk/models/
 4. Open Segger Embedded Studio, and install the "nRF CPU Support Package".
 You can check it by click the main tool bar "Tools" -> "Package Manager", and search "nRF CPU Support Package".